Reuh/candran/README.md

 example.can:12(final.lua:5): attempt to call a nil value (global 'iWantAnError')
 ```

-* ```candran.messageHandler(message)``` : The error message handler used by Candran.
-Use it in xpcall to rewrite stacktraces to display Candran source file lines instead of compiled Lua lines.
+You can perform error rewriting manually using:

+* ```candran.messageHandler(message)```: the error message handler used by Candran.
+Given `message` the Lua error string, returns full Candran traceback where soure files and lines are rewritten to their Candran source.
+You can use it as is in xpcall as a message handler.

 ##### Package searching helpers
 Candran comes with a custom package searcher which will automatically find, preprocesses and compile ```.can``` files.

-If you want to use Candran in your project without worrying about
-compiling the files, you can simply call
+If you want to use Candran in your project without worrying about compiling the files, you can simply call

 ```lua
 require("candran").setup()